CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/tb_2.md

 We will send you more information nearer the time.

 ### Writing retreats
 These are optional sessions in Weeks 19 and 22 we put on because we find them useful for our own work.
 They are an opportunity to dedicate a few hours to writing, in a quiet environment with snacks, surrounded by other people.
-Mike and Sarah will be there, doing our own writing, so if you have questions, we can help.
+Shawn, Andrew and Sarah will be there, doing our own writing, so if you have questions, we can help.

 Bring your laptop, headphones, water bottle and a plan for what you'd like to get done.